Ask Cricket Valley

 By design, the emissions from CVEC will be released at sufficient height to dissipate emissions.

-Additional information about air quality can be found in the FAQs section below.
+Click here to view additional information about air quality or continue to the FAQs section below.

 Cricket Valley Energy Center’s (CVEC) design incorporates air-cooling technology to reduce water use by more than 98%, with a rooftop rainfall capture system to provide a supplemental supply of water and a stormwater management plan that controls rainfall run-off with a natural filtration system.
 CVEC will use, on average, about 15 gallons of water per minute during cooler months and up to 60 gallons per minute during the hotter summer months.
 By way of comparison, a garden hose uses an average of 5 to 10 gallons per minute.